halbarry/halbarry/README.md

   mainly on twitter @flashcentric. no dni. pref 18+ tho
     dc: flashcentric
-   dc & marvel comics. barry allen yume, selective. i love
+   dc & marvel comics. barry allen yume, selective. turns him lesbin

    -  probs on pony town as the flash or hal. if you see me, idm if you sit or chat w me. tho i can be awkward at first, very bad at starting convos. may be offtab or afk so pls whisper